 Bariatric Surgery

-The American Society of Metabolic and Bariatric Surgery (ASMBS) recommends bariatric surgery for adults with a body mass index (BMI) greater than 35, regardless of obesity-associated conditions, and for people with BMI between 30-34.9 who have metabolic disease.
+The American Society of Metabolic and Bariatric Surgery (ASMBS) recommends bariatric surgery for adults with a body mass index (BMI) greater than 35, regardless of obesity-associated conditions, and for people with BMI between 30 and 34.9 who have metabolic disease.
 Some of the bariatric surgical procedures to achieve long-term weight loss restrict food intake, some affect the body’s cell signaling pathways, and some decrease nutrient absorption, thus lowering the amount of fat the body retains.
-However, bariatric surgery can also result in deficiencies of iron, vitamin B12, fat soluble vitamins, thiamine, and folate.
-In addition, increased Incidence of alcohol and mental health related issues have been reported after obesity surgery.
+However, bariatric surgery can also result in deficiencies of iron, vitamin B12, fat-soluble vitamins, thiamine, and folate.
+In addition, increased Incidence of alcohol and mental health-related issues have been reported after obesity surgery.

-If you are considering weight loss surgery, I suggest that first you find out what type of a diet you will be able to eat afterwards.
+If you are considering weight loss surgery, I suggest that first, you find out what type of diet you will be able to eat afterward.
 Then, at least for a few weeks before the surgery, try eating that way.
-It is possible that you may achieve at least some modest weight loss without having to go through the actual surgical procedure.
+You may achieve at least some modest weight loss without having to go through the actual surgical procedure.

 Weight Gain Control the Natural Way